Capital in Accounting: Meaning and Examples

 Fixed Capital: Refers to long-term assets a company acquires for producing goods or services, like machinery, buildings, or vehicles.
 A manufacturing company, for instance, uses fixed capital to buy production equipment.

 Human Capital: The economic value of an employee’s skills and knowledge.
-For example, a software company's human capital includes the programming and technical expertise of its developers.
+For example, a software company's human capital includes its developers' programming and technical expertise.

 All About Capital Structure Theories